 One-way cycle track that follows the direction of traffic on 6 Street S.W. and 7 Street S.W.

 Two-way cycle track on 7 Street S.W.

-- Bicycle parking locations
+- Added bike parking

 You can see the cycle track design by clicking on the following PDFs: